andrewphamvk/me/README.md

 2. Add `nodeLinker: pnp` in `.yarnrc.yml` file
 3. `yarn dlx @yarnpkg/sdks vscode`
 4. [Use workspace version](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) of TypeScript.

+## Tailwindcss

+Because I don't have much experience with CSS, it's been hard for me to structure my CSS classes in a way that doesn't end up creating ugly duplicated classes or a spider web of accidental reuse.
+At which point I would not be able remove CSS code confidently without knowing which components I had been affected.

+Tailwindcss eliminates that and provides atomic css that has great responsive support.
+Version 2.2 recently launched and one of the exciting features is [Just-in-Time mode](https://tailwindcss.com/docs/just-in-time-mode) that enables arbitrary css classes.

+Usually for projects that I don't plan to spend too much on the design I would use Chakra UI.
+In this case I want to be able to finely customize the design for better or for worse. 🙂

+Steps:

+1. `yarn add -D tailwindcss@latest postcss@latest autoprefixer@latest`

+## Heroicons

 # License